WWE News: Samoa Joe Says Vince McMahon ‘Vehemently Opposed’ Signing Him In The Past

 It took Samoa Joe 14 long years before he finally landed a deal with the WWE.
 In 2000, he was recruited by the WWE’s developmental company, UPW, where he trained alongside future stars such as John Cena.
 While the latter made the jump to the WWE’s main roster within two years, Joe only earned a tryout match against Essa Rios during an episode of WWE Jakked in 2001.
-He didn’t step again into a WWE ring until his NXT debut in 2015.
+He didn’t step into a WWE ring again until his NXT debut in 2015.

 Following memorable stints with TNA and ROH, Joe had finally made it to the top of the wrestling world by joining WWE.
 However, there were some question marks regarding his fit with the company, as he received a lukewarm reception behind-the-scenes.
 Vince McMahon was among the doubters at the time, although their relationship has significantly changed since Joe’s rookie campaign.